emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 ## Scenario introduction

-This article uses the example of  accessing the smart door lock of EMQ X through [MQTT protocol](https://www.emqx.com/en/mqtt)
+This article uses the example of  accessing the smart door lock of EMQX through [MQTT protocol](https://www.emqx.com/en/mqtt)

 Smart door locks have become the focus of smart home products.
 In order to ensure a more secure unlocking experience for users, smart door locks can usually achieve fingerprint unlocking, password unlocking, IC card unlocking, key unlocking, remote unlocking and other functions.
 Each business link of the smart door lock involves the sending and transmission of operation-sensitive instructions and status data, which should be stored for subsequent audit use.

 ### Collection process

-The issued instructions and reported data from smart door lock are transmitted via EMQ X through the MQTT protocol.
-Users can optionally use the rule engine to filter or set the consumer client for processing on EMQ X, and  write the data satisfying the conditions into TDEngine data platform.
+The issued instructions and reported data from smart door lock are transmitted via EMQX through the MQTT protocol.
+Users can optionally use the rule engine to filter or set the consumer client for processing on EMQX, and  write the data satisfying the conditions into TDEngine data platform.
 The whole data flow process is as follows:

 ![1.png](https://static.emqx.net/images/4c14b86b4b8b14b1c23eebcc9a136118.png)